lugq1990/automl-engine/README.md

 #### sklearn style

-If we have data `in memory`, we could also use memory objects to train, test and predict with `auto_ml` object, just like `scikit-learn`.
+If we have data `in memory`, we could also use memory objects to train, test and predict with `auto_est` object, just like `scikit-learn`.

 ```python
 from sklearn.datasets import load_iris